 Why it matters: Every release is a risk.
 Tracking how often that risk materialises shows whether the team’s release and testing process is keeping pace with development speed.

-Benchmark: Under 5% of releases causing any measurable regression in core metrics
+Benchmark: Fewer than 5% of releases should cause a measurable regression in core performance metrics.

 If underperforming: